 Recommended for Best Restaurants because: Podnah's Pit BBQ is smoking up the best meats in town.

 Meagan's expert tip: They are open for a delicious Tex-Mex BBQ brunch each Saturday and Sunday.

-Can Font features traditional Catalan cuisine in an upscale contemporary space in the Pearl district.
-The Barcelona inspired menu created by Barcelona native Josep Vidal features delightful dishes highlighting wild fish, local meats and the best produce the season has to offer like Squid Ink Paella, Saltejat de Bolets amb Pop i Llangostins (Seasonal Mushrooms, Octopus and Langostinos), and Vieires amb Pop Poelé (Scallops, Octopus, Celery Root Chips, Iberico Ham, Creamy Peas).
+Can Font features traditional Catalan cuisine in an upscale contemporary space in the Pearl District.
+The Barcelona inspired menu created by Barcelona native Josep Vidal features delightful dishes highlighting wild fish, local meats, and the best produce the season has to offer like Squid Ink Paella, Saltejat de Bolets amb Pop i Llangostins (Seasonal Mushrooms, Octopus and Langostinos), and Vieires amb Pop Poelé (Scallops, Octopus, Celery Root Chips, Iberico Ham, Creamy Peas).
+The menu is diverse enough that no matter your preference, vegan, gluten free, carnivore, you will find something you will love.
 The desserts are out of this world, so save plenty of room for at least one.
-They host an excellent happy hour Monday 5 - 10 PM, Tuesday - Thursday and Sunday 5 - 6 PM and 9-10 PM.

 Recommended for Best Restaurants because: Can Font is an intimate Tapas restaurant sure to dazzle patrons.